How to Know If You Are Ready for Marriage

 Are you marrying toward something or away from something?

 Marriage entered to escape loneliness, to avoid the discomfort of a relationship that's dragging, to appease family or social pressure, or to achieve the status of being married — is marriage entered for reasons that don't require this specific person.
 The marriage becomes instrumental.
 That rarely ends well.
 Are you choosing this person specifically, for who they are and what you're building together?
+Or are you choosing marriage as a destination and this person as the available means?

 Do you have a stable enough individual identity?